giuliab00/experimental_2/ReadMe.md

 In order to achieve the solution it has been thought of the following architecture:
 ![experimental_architecture](https://github.com/giuliab00/experimental_2/assets/114082533/52ba3d31-bdad-400b-9363-d0b0ab892b1e)

-In this architecture there are some nodes used to found and dispatch the plan (knowledge Base, Problem Interface, Planner Interface, Parsing Interface, Plan Dispatcher and Action Interface) taken from the ROSPlan package.
-Then there are some node to control the behaviour:
+In this architecture there are nodes used to found and dispatch the plan (knowledge Base, Problem Interface, Planner Interface, Parsing Interface, Plan Dispatcher and Action Interface) taken from the ROSPlan package.
+Moreover there are nodes to control the behaviour:

 The **PlanLauncher Node** start the planning procedure by making al the request to have in the end the dispatch of the plan.

-The **DetectMarker Action Interface** correspond to the detect pddl action.
+The **DetectMarker Action Interface** corresponds to the detect pddl action.
 When the detect action is dispatch it makes an Action Request to the findMarker node.
 The **findMarker Node** makes the robot rotate on himself until the marker isn't seen.
 To see the marker the **markerDetector Node** is used.

-The **MoveTo Action Interface** correspond to three different pddl action (move, leave_home and go_home) and makes the robot move in the environment by sending the waypoint to reach to the **MoveBase Node**.
+The **MoveTo Action Interface** corresponds to three different pddl action (move, leave_home and go_home) and makes the robot move in the environment by sending the waypoint to reach to the **MoveBase Node**.

 Lastly the ActionService nodes(findMarker and MoveBase) comunicate either with the simulation environment or the actual rosbot publishing the command velocity to make the robot move.